Zions Bancorporation, N.A. research snapshot

 Munger risk inversion

 The thesis can fail through a funding event, sharp deposit repricing, net interest margin compression, commercial real estate losses, fraud, a liquidity scare, or a regulatory capital shock.
-The Q1 2026 credit metrics were strong, but a clean quarter does not eliminate cycle risk.
+The Q2 2026 credit metrics were strong, but a clean quarter does not eliminate cycle risk, and part of the earnings lift was one-time.

 Management

 Harris Simmons has led Zions for decades, while Scott McLean serves as president and COO and R. Ryan Richards as CFO.
-The 2026 proxy reported 2.10 million shares held by directors and executive officers as a group, or 1.43% of common stock.
-Long tenure helps continuity, but key-person and succession risk still deserve monitoring.
+The board raised the quarterly dividend to $0.48 and authorized a $75 million buyback for the third quarter of 2026 under a $300 million annual target.
+Long tenure helps continuity, but succession and key-person risk still deserve monitoring.

 Industry trend